brypo/flex-plugin-insights-segment-lookup/README.md

 # Flex Insights Segment Lookup Solution

-A complete Twilio Flex solution for looking up Flex Insights segment IDs by Task SID directly from the Flex agent UI.
+A Twilio Flex solution for looking up Flex Insights segment IDs by Task SID directly from the Flex agent UI.

 ## What This Does